Disproving the normal graph conjecture: Proof of Lemma

-Assume that $M_2$ holds.
-Let us call an edge $e$ a \emph{good} edge if its endpoint in $Q_1$ has degree in the interval $(0.99d,1.01d)$ in $B$ and its endpoint in $B$ has degree exactly 1 in $Q_1$.
+Assume that $M$ holds.
+Let us call an edge $e$ a \emph{good} edge if its endpoint in $Q_1$, say $v$, has $D_v \in (0.95d,1.01d)$ and its endpoint in $B$ has degree exactly 1 in $Q_1$.
 We compute the number of non-good edges.
 First, let us count the number of edges whose endpoint in $B$ has degree greater than 1.

-Note that the number of vertices in $B$ that have degree 1 in $Q_1$ is at least $0.98 |Q_1|d$.
-These vertices contribute at least $0.98 |Q_1|d$ edges.
-Thus, the number of edges between $Q_1$ and $B$ whose endpoint in $B$ is not of degree 1 is at most $1.01|Q_1|d - 0.98|Q_1|d \leq 0.03 |Q_1|d$.
+Note that the number of vertices in $B$ that have degree 1 in $Q_1$ is at least $0.9 |Q_1|d$.
+These vertices contribute at least $0.9 |Q_1|d$ edges.
+Thus, the number of edges between $Q_1$ and $B$ whose endpoint in $B$ is not of degree 1 is at most $1.01|Q_1|d - 0.9|Q_1|d \leq 0.11 |Q_1|d$.